NewbySlime/passmaker_cpp/README.md

 This is just a password tool that I make just for fun and the sake of my fascination.
 Might not be perfect, use it on your own risk.

-It's a simple one, there's a possibility for me to develop this program.
-(might be one for linux!)

 ## Compilation

 Compile the source code with your trusty c++ compiler.